chargehound/chargehound-slate/source/includes/_braintree_direct.md

 Setting this field to `"true"` will tell Chargehound to override any manual review rules.
 (See [Manual review](#manual-review) for details.)

 ## Updating custom fields

-After you handle the "Dispute Opened" webhook notification, you'll gather the response evidence and update the Braintree custom fields.
-You'll use [Braintree's GraphQL API](https://graphql.braintreepayments.com/) to update the custom fields of the disputed transaction.

-Braintree custom fields only support strings, but Chargehound will convert amounts or numbers from strings when needed.
-See the guidelines for formatting fields [here](#formatting-fields).

 ```graphql
 mutation UpdateTransactionCustomFields($input: UpdateTransactionCustomFieldsInput!) {